devowlio/wp-react-starter/README.md

 ```sh
 $ npm run build
 ```
 Create production build.
-Files get generated in `public/dist`.
-This files should get loaded when `SCRIPT_DEBUG` is active.
+The files gets generated in `public/dist`.
+This files should be loaded when `SCRIPT_DEBUG` is active.
 Learn more here: [Building production plugin](#building-production-plugin)

 ```sh
 $ npm run build-dev
 ```
 Create development build.
-Files get generated in `public/dev`.
-This files should get loaded when `SCRIPT_DEBUG` is not active.
+The files gets generated in `public/dev`.
+This files should be loaded when `SCRIPT_DEBUG` is not active.

 ```sh
 $ npm run dev